 Grief and bereavement affects many areas of our lives.
 Many clients are surprised to find how overwhelming their emotions can be during times of great distress.

 People are often affected emotionally, behaviorally, physically, spiritually, and cognitively when they experience a significant loss.
-Grief counseling helps people manage major life changes, such as death of a loved one, divorce, infant loss, job loss and other losses.
+Grief counseling helps people manage major life changes, such as death of a loved one, divorce, infant loss, pet loss, job loss and other losses.

 Because grief impacts our lives on various levels and at varying intensities, it’s healthy and important to cope with grief.
 For some people, grief counseling is the best way to help identify and manage their thoughts, emotions, and behaviors related to dealing with grief.